soso11234/PasswordManager/README.md

-# PasswordManager
+# Password Manager

-Must use pygame to create and insert password to log-in.
+Must use pygame to create and insert a password to log in.
-The main password is patterned password.
+The main password is a patterned password.

-Once you create account, then a file is created with the username Every password is stored in encrypted text in the file.
+Once you create an account, then a file is created with the username Every password is stored in encrypted text in the file.

-Userinterface is Manager.py
+User interface is Manager.py